bgpfix/bgpfix/README.md

 # JSON

-bgpfix has full, BGP to JSON and vice-versa translation support.
+bgpfix has full, bidirectional BGP to JSON translation support.

 For example, below we connect to the Flowspec version of the great [BGP Blackholing project](https://lukasz.bromirski.net/bgp-fs-blackholing/) by [@LukaszBromirski](https://twitter.com/LukaszBromirski):
 ```
 pjf@pjf:~/bgp2json$ ./bgp2json -active -asn 65055 85.232.240.180:179 | jq .
 [